joey-ful/SolarSystem-React/README.md

 - Default setting using a useEffect Hook

 [Solar System with Vanilla JavaScript](https://github.com/joey-ful/SolarSystem)
-- Same animation, but in JS
+- Same animation, but in plain JS

 [Solar System Step by Step Buildup in JS](https://github.com/joey-ful/SolarSystem-StepByStep)